 The Bible in its totality is God’s sufficient and final revelation to mankind concerning the nature and character of God, saving knowledge, true religion, and obedience to His will.
 The Scriptures of the Old and New Testaments are the only inspired, inerrant, and infallible rule of faith and practice (Proverbs 30:5-6, 2 Timothy 3:15-17; Hebrews 4:12, 2 Peter 1:20-21).

-Man was originally created by God in His own image, free from sin and corruption.
-It was through the temptation of Satan and the free will of man that our ‘first parents’ voluntarily transgressed against God, causing them to fall from their original state of holiness and righteousness.
+Humans were originally created by God in His own image, free from sin and corruption.
+It was through the temptation of Satan and the free will of humans that our ‘first parents’ voluntarily transgressed against God, causing them to fall from their original state of holiness and righteousness.
 This act of rebellion caused the human race to be infected with a sin nature by birth, inheriting the condemnation of God due to our rebellion against Him.
-Man is therefore born with a disposition to break God’s commands and laws, naturally walking in a lifestyle and mindset opposed to His word.
+Humans are therefore born with a disposition to break God’s commands and laws, naturally walking in a lifestyle and mindset opposed to His word.

 (Ephesians 2:1, Colossians 1:21; Romans 3:23)

 We believe that salvation is the redemption of the entire individual (body, soul and spirit) and is offered freely by the grace of God to those who repent and believe in the sacrificial and substitutionary life, death, and resurrection of Jesus Christ.
 The moment one puts their faith in the finished work of Christ on the cross, they pass from death to life and are accepted by the Father as wholly justified.
 It is solely by receiving Jesus Christ as Lord and Savior that one may be saved from the judgment and wrath of God that rests on every human being.

 (John 3:36; John 14:6; Acts 2:38; Romans 10:9-10; Ephesians 2:8-10)